Saarland University: Rankings

 Saarland University is recognized in several university ranking systems.
 In the QS World University Rankings of 2024, the institution was ranked 600th globally and 35th on a national level.
 The university's standing was slightly higher in the ARWU World 2022 rankings, where it was positioned within the 501–600 range globally and between 32nd and 36th nationally.

+It ranked in the 251-300 range in the field of Computer Science and Information Systems.
+In the Academic Ranking of World Universities 2024 (ARWU), it was ranked in the 401-500 range globally and 30-35 in Germany.

+In the CWTS Leiden Ranking 2024, Saarland University was ranked 36th in Germany in Mathematics and Computer Science in terms of scientific impact, which is based on the total number of publications and citation percentage of publications.

+In the CHE University Ranking of 2024, the computer science department was ranked second in Germany in terms of courses offered.
+In the funding report of the DFG of 2024, which consists of grants between 2020 and 2022, Saarland University ranked 25th in Germany in the field of engineering, where computer science is one of the strongest disciplines.